 The Mid-Autumn Festival falls on the fifteenth day of the eighth month in the lunar calendar.
-Festive vibes permeate the town where main streets are decorated with colorful lanterns to celebrate the festival.
-As one of the most celebrated festivities in Chinese culture, the Mid-Autumn Festival symbolizes a time for family reunion.
+Festive vibes permeate the town where the main streets are decorated with colorful lanterns to celebrate the festival.
+As one of the most celebrated festivities in Chinese culture, the Mid-Autumn Festival symbolizes a time for a family reunion.
 Locals enjoy eating mooncakes and offer this sweet pastry as a gift to relatives and friends as a tradition for this occasion.

 During the Mid-Autumn Festival, families gather for a joyful dinner followed by a night out admiring the beautiful full moon.
 Others may enjoy a picnic in the garden, by the lake or beach, having mooncakes and fruits that are in season under the moonlight while children play with traditional paper lanterns or more flame-resistant plastic ones that light up.

 How much: Free admission

 For more information, check this website